 I’m a former submariner in the Royal Navy and still proud of my Navy roots.

-My running career began in September 2012 when I did my local 10km race, ‘The Great Yorkshire Run’, as a way to continue my weight loss journey.
+My running career began in September 2012 when I did my local 10km race, ‘The Great Yorkshire Run’, as a way to continue my weight loss journey, back in 2012 I started the year at 22 stone.
 I decided to do this race after losing 4 stone between April and August of 2012.
 My weight loss began when my then 3 year old daughter Molly mentioned I looked fat during Christmas Day 2011 and I decided to do something about it.
 I topped the scales at 22st 8lb.
 I set myself a goal to lose 4 stone before the family holiday in August.
 After doing the race and breaking my personal target of under 60 minutes, I became hooked.

 Over the next two years I did loads of races over varying distances and terrain.
 I also did two charity challenges for the NSPCC raising over £2,000 for each challenge.
 The first one was called 13 in 2013 and it consisted of me racing 13 races over 10km and setting a personal best at each race.
 The following year I followed it up with 13 in Thirteen the sequel.
 This challenge consisted of 13 x HM over 13 months.
 Also during 2014.
 I create a Childilne LEGO stop motion video and also for the first time told my story in full to a support worker.
 The NSPCC used this story under an alias for a campaign.
 That campaign brought in over £1.3 million pounds for the charity (see my history section for more details of my charity work).